-- (1) General.
-The Division of Elections has the responsibility to render advisory opinions as to the application of Chapters 97 through 106, F.S. - (2) Those Who May Receive Advisory Opinions. - (a) Those who may formally request and receive advisory opinions as provided for in this rule include the following: - 1.
-Supervisors of Elections. - 2.
-Candidates. - 3.
-Local officers having election related duties. - 4.
-Political parties. - 5.
-Registered political committees. - 6.
-Other persons or organizations engaged in political activity; that is, persons or members of an organization which are actually involved in the action which is the concern of the request. - (b) A representative may request an opinion in the name of his or her principal; however, the opinion will be addressed to the principal.
+Advisory Opinions - Division of Elections Rule 1S-2.010 governs that the Division of Elections has the responsibility to render advisory opinions as to the application of Chapters 97 through 106, F.S.

+Those who may formally request and receive advisory opinions as provided for in this rule include the following:

+- 1. Supervisors of Elections.

+- 2. Candidates.

+- 3. Local officers having election related duties.

+- 4. Political parties.

+- 5. Registered political committees.

+- 6. Other persons or organizations engaged in political activity; that is, persons or members of an organization which are actually involved in the action which is the concern of the request.

-Advisory Opinion Continued
+Additionally, a representative may request an opinion in the name of his or her principal; however, the opinion will be addressed to the principal.

-- (3) Subject Matter of Advisory Opinions.
-Advisory opinions may be rendered only with respect to provisions or possible violations of Florida election law with respect to actions taken or proposed to be taken by a person or entity listed in subsection 1S-2.010(2), F.A.C. - (4) Form of Requests for Opinions.
+Advisory opinions may be rendered only with respect to provisions or possible violations of Florida election law with respect to actions taken or proposed to be taken by a person or entity listed in subsection 1S-2.010(2), F.A.C.

 Requests for advisory opinions, pursuant to Section 106.23(2), F.S., shall occur only in the form of a written request to the Florida Department of State, Division of Elections.
-Such request may be accompanied by pertinent attachments, exhibits and memoranda, but must contain the following information in the body of the request: - (a) Name of Requestor. - (b) Address of Requestor. - (c) Statutory provision(s) of Florida election law on which advisory opinion is sought. - (d) Description of how this statutory provision may or does affect the requestor. - (e) Possible violation of Florida election laws on which advisory opinion is sought. - (f) The precise factual circumstances giving rise to the request. - (g) The point(s) on which the requestor seeks an opinion. - (h) Additional relevant information. - (i) Statement of necessity, if any, to expedite division's response.
+Such request may be accompanied by pertinent attachments, exhibits and memoranda, but must contain the following information in the body of the request:

+- (a) Name of Requestor. - (b) Address of Requestor. - (c) Statutory provision(s) of Florida election law on which advisory opinion is sought. - (d) Description of how this statutory provision may or does affect the requestor.

+- (e) Possible violation of Florida election laws on which advisory opinion is sought. - (f) The precise factual circumstances giving rise to the request. - (g) The point(s) on which the requestor seeks an opinion. - (h) Additional relevant information. - (i) Statement of necessity, if any, to expedite division's response.
-Advisory Opinion Continued

-(5) Division Disposition.

-- (a) The division will prepare a written response to the request in a timely manner.
-The division shall not be limited to analyzing statutory provisions set forth in a request for an advisory opinion in its preparation of a response to the request. - (b) Once the opinion is rendered, the division shall forward a copy of it to the requestor and each county Supervisor of Elections and to any person or organization upon request.
+The division will prepare a written response to the request in a timely manner.
+The division shall not be limited to analyzing statutory provisions set forth in a request for an advisory opinion in its preparation of a response to the request.

+Once the opinion is rendered, the division shall forward a copy of it to the requestor and each county Supervisor of Elections and to any person or organization upon request.